AlejandroLucena/laravel-lumen-microservices/README.md

 ## ✍️ Authors <a name = "authors"></a>

-- [] (https://medium.com/@rlmc/laravel-microservice-communication-with-laravel-workflow-54a73088d03a) - Microservice Communication with Laravel Workflow
+- [@rlmc] (https://medium.com/@rlmc/laravel-microservice-communication-with-laravel-workflow-54a73088d03a) - Microservice Communication with Laravel Workflow
-- [@kylelobo](https://tahirjan.com/) - Event-driven Development in Laravel
+- [@tahirjan](https://tahirjan.com/) - Event-driven Development in Laravel

 See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.